-"vulnerable client" means a client of a registered firm or a registered individual, who may have an illness, impairment, disability or aging process limitation that places the client at risk of financial exploitation;
+"vulnerable client" means a client who might have an illness, impairment, disability or aging-process limitation that places the client at risk of financial exploitation;.

+- 3. Subsection 11.5 (2) is amended: - (a) by replacing paragraph (l) with the following: - (1) demonstrate compliance with sections 13.2, 13.2.01, 13.2.1 and 13.3; - (b) in paragraph (r) by replacing "." with ";", and - (c) by adding the following paragraph: - (s) demonstrate compliance with section 13.19.. - 4.
+The Instrument is amended by adding the following section:

+13.2.01 Know your client - trusted contact person

-- 3. Subsection 11.5 (2) is amended: - (a) in paragraph (r) by replacing "." with ";", and - (b) by adding the following paragraph: - (s) demonstrate compliance with section 13.19 [conditions for temporary hold]. - 4.
-Subsection 13.2 (2) is amended by deleting "and" at the end of subparagraph (c) (vi), by replacing "." with ", and" at the end of paragraph (d), and by adding the following paragraph: - (e) obtain from the client the name and contact information of a trusted contact person, who is an individual of the age of majority or older in the individual's jurisdiction of residence, and the written consent of the client for the registrant to contact the trusted contact person to confirm or make inquiries about any of the following: - (i) possible financial exploitation of the client; - (ii) concerns about the client's mental capacity as it relates to the client's financial decision making or lack of decision making;
+- (1) Concurrently with taking the reasonable steps required under subsection 13.2(2), a registrant must take reasonable steps to obtain from the client the name and contact information of a trusted contact person, and the written consent of the client for the registrant to contact the trusted contact person to confirm or make inquiries about any of the following: - (a) the registrant's concerns about possible financial exploitation of the client; - (b) the registrant's concerns about the client's mental capacity as it relates to the ability of the client to make decisions involving financial matters;

-- (iii) the name and contact information of any of the following: - (A) a legal guardian of the client, - (B) an executor of an estate under which the client is a beneficiary, - (C) a trustee of a trust under which the client is a beneficiary, - (D) any other personal or legal representative of the client; - (iv) the client's current contact information..
+- (c) the name and contact information of a legal representative of the client, if any; - (d) the client's contact information. - (2) A registrant must take reasonable steps to keep current the information required under this section, including updating that information within a reasonable time after the registrant becomes aware of a significant change in the client's information required under subparagraph 13.2(2)(c)(i). - (3) This section does not apply to a registrant in respect of a client that is not an individual.

-5. Section 13.2 is amended by adding the following subsection:
+5. Part 13 is amended by adding the following Division: